Insight - Cuba Inc. open to foreign capitalists, but within limits

 While U.S. firms hope the normalization of relations and economic reforms under way in Cuba will improve the investment climate, experts say change will be gradual.

-For years, foreigners' biggest complaints have been the lack of control over labor, the uncertain legal environment, and the multiple layers of bureaucracy to get a project approved.
+For years, foreigners' biggest complaints have been the lack of control over labour, the uncertain legal environment, and the multiple layers of bureaucracy to get a project approved.

 "Forget owning a piece of the rock.
 The most you can hope for is a 50-50 venture with a state-run partner," a European economic attaché said.
 "And that will be the exception.
 The rule remains a minority interest."